Quiver representations over a quasi-Frobenius ring and Gorenstein-projective modules: Introduction

 is injective. \end{theorem}

+The importance of the above result lies in the explicit characterization of the $RP$-cofibrant representations; these will correspond to Gorenstein-projective $\Lambda^{op}$-modules.

-In Theorem $\ref{modelrep}$ we also give a characterization of cofibrations in the model structure above, and we describe a dual model structure, which will be called the $Reedy$ $injective$ model structure.
-Except for the explicit description of cofibrant objects, the result above almost immediately follows from the standard Reedy model structures on categories of diagrams (see Theorem $\ref{Reedy}$), whence we preserve the name.
-This result plays a crucial role in what follows, since the cofibrant $R$-representations corresponds to Gorenstein-projective modules over the (opposite) path algebra of $\mathcal{Q}$ over $R$, giving an explicit description of this modules in terms of $\mathcal{Q}$.
-It may be noticed that finitely generated cofibrant $R$-representations are precisely the so-called $monic$ $representations$ introduced by Xiu-Hua Luo and Pu Zhang in \cite{LZ13}.
+In Theorem~\ref{modelrep} we also give a characterization of cofibrations in the model structure above, and we describe a dual model structure, which will be called the \emph{Reedy injective} model structure.
+Except for the explicit description of cofibrant objects, the result above almost immediately follows from the standard Reedy model structures on categories of diagrams (see Theorem~\ref{Reedy}), whence we decided to preserve the name.
+This result plays a crucial role in what follows, since the cofibrant $R$-representations corresponds to Gorenstein-projective modules over the (opposite) path algebra of $\mathcal{Q}$ over $R$, giving an explicit description of such modules in terms of $\mathcal{Q}$.
+It should be noticed that finitely generated cofibrant $R$-representations are precisely the so-called \emph{monic representations} introduced by Luo and Zhang in \cite{LZ13}.

-The purpose of Section $\ref{searse}$ is to find a different description of stable equivalences and Reedy stable equivalences, in order to prove the main results in the following sections.
+The purpose of Section~\ref{searse} is to find a different description of stable equivalences and Reedy stable equivalences, in order to prove the main results in the following sections.
 We also investigate the relation between projective $R$-representations and cofibrant ones.
 We prove that projective $R$-representations are just cofibrant $R$-representations which are vertexwise projective over $R$.